ertiusmeo/ui_api_test_assignment/README.md

 ## Getting Started
 1. Clone the project on the target directory
-2. Once the project is cloned successfully, build the projec in IDE.
+2. Once the project is cloned successfully, build the project in IDE.
 Use pom.xml file to resolve dependencies if needed.
+3. For UI test, configuration for browser is set in config.properties file, default: Chrome.
-3. Run test from NewsletterTests class.
+4. Run test from test.feature file